PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/RunModes.md

 ## ConfigRunMode

 The ConfigRunMode will load the configurator provided by the framework.
-The mode will only load *Modules* and *Shells*  which are located in the *Settings*-Folder.
+The mode will only load *Modules* and *Shells*  which are related to configuration.

 ## LocalRunMode

-The *LocalRunMode* loads the *Modules*, *Shells* and other which are located in the *Modules*-Folder.
+The *LocalRunMode* loads the *Modules*, *Shells* and other which are located in the current AppDomain.